shidarin/cdl_convert/docs/usage.rst

                             for Slope, Power and Saturation.
 For offset, any value over 1 and under -1 is flagged.
 Note that depending on the look, these still might be correct values.
+      --single              only write a single color decision per file when given collection formats.
+This means that a single input CDL will export multipleCDL files, one per color decision.